eusoubrasileiro/notebooks/README.md

 ** To Do / To Finish **

 -   [ ] New CV and link for download.
--   [ ] Remove all notebooks from this repo.
+-   [ ] Remove notebooks from this repo tha are from master.
--   [ ] Make public stocks-repo.
+-   [ ] Make public (bring to here) part of code (many things are too private) and documents  in stocks repo.